e-ucm/java-tracker/README.md

    ```

-5. Further configuration can be done:
+6. Further configuration of the tracker can be done with `TrackerAssetSettings()`:
   ```java
   // Configure the options
   TrackerAssetSettings settings = new TrackerAssetSettings();